 Göreme National Park and the Rock Sites of Cappadocia Turkey

-Göreme National Park and the Rock Sites of Cappadocia offer visitors a journey through time, with evidence of human habitation dating back to the 4th century BC.
+Göreme National Park and the Rock Sites of Cappadocia offer visitors a journey through time.
+Evidence of human habitation dates back to the 4th century BC.

 The history of this region dates back thousands of years when volcanic eruptions blanketed the area with ash and created a soft stone known as tuff.

-The remarkable hoodoo rock formations in the Greme Valley area have made it renowned, while the region of Cappadocia showcases an array of rock-hewn dwellings, villages, churches, underground cities, and exceptional post-Iconoclastic Byzantine art.
+The remarkable hoodoo rock formations in the Greme Valley area have made it renowned.
+At the same time, the region of Cappadocia showcases an array of rock-hewn dwellings, villages, churches, underground cities, and exceptional post-Iconoclastic Byzantine art.

 Hattusha: the Hittite Capital